 Whale and Wildlife Excursion

-Glacier Wind Charters provides customized, small group whale watching tours aboard Kohola and Catabatic, our specially designed catamarans.
+Glacier Wind Charters provides customized, small group whale watching tours aboard our specially designed catamarans.

-Every tour has a maximum of six guests, so you have plenty of space to spread out on the boat and enjoy an uncrowded, relaxing Alaskan whale watching adventure.
+Our tours afford you plenty of space to spread out on the boat and enjoy an uncrowded, relaxing Alaskan whale watching adventure.
 Enjoy our complimentary, homemade smoked Alaskan salmon dip and crackers as well as hot cocoa and water while you enjoy the whales and wildlife.
 Our attention to detail with the cleanliness of our boats, comfort levels of our guests, and little thoughtful extras are second to none.

 Guests must be at least 9 years old and able to walk short distances to get on/off the boat and in/out of a van.

 For those with mobility issues, before booking, please read the details under guest information or FAQ.

 You can easily book online right from this page.
 Payment in full is required.

 If you prefer to book directly with us, please call or email.
 A credit card deposit of $50 pp is required to secure the reservation.
 Reservations made after April 1st will need to be paid in full.

 Please click on the calendar’s date to see our tour times and availability.In 2020 there are many days with more than one ship here, so please check your itinerary carefully before booking so that the tour you choose also fits with your ship’s departure time.

 Icy Strait is home to a regular population of humpback whales.
 We travel the waters of Icy Strait and Port Frederick where the whales and other marine mammals congregate to feed on the huge schools of bait fish concentrated in the cold currents that meet in this rich area.